Defender of the Faith

 But it would not have the same impact.

 Part of what keens the interest in the story as written is the thought at the back of the reader's mind that the war—for which the trainees had been training and in which the Jewish sergeant had already engaged—was a fight against the most dangerous anti-Semite in history.
 It seems particularly disturbing that some Semites would be angling for an easier time of it in the army that had helped win that war.

 But why is it shocking that a few Jews might be portrayed as feeling their shared community entitled them to special treatment?
 Aren't there such opportunists in every group?
 Well, yes, but this hadn't been made clear in the case of Jewish-Americans before.
 One hears and one expects tales of Jews suffering pitifully from prejudice or valiantly resisting persecution, and then from out of the Jewish-American community comes Philip Roth saying, "You know, there are some in our tribe who exploit this sympathy for their private ends."

 This wasn't news for the Jewish-American community but some were scandalized that Roth revealed it to the wider world in "Defender of the Faith" (as well as portraying Jews warts and all in other stories and novels).

 In 1959 this new revelation had a massive impact.
-And although the shock and the cries of "self-hating Jew" have died away, the story is still provocative for what it shows—about Jews and people as a whole.
+And although the shock and the cries of "self-hating Jew" have died away, the story is still provocative for what it shows—about people as a whole.